 In some instances, honeydew can occur in such quantities that one might think the plant itself was producing the substance.
 However, it is those various sap sucking bugs who are the true producers.

 Trees are the largest source-with pine, firs, beechwood, oak, willow, poplar and peach being most common.
-A few plants such as cotton or sunflowers may be a resource.
+A few plants such as cotton or sunflowers that feed bees may be a resource.

-Like regular honey, bees can gather the substance from many different sources.
+Just like regular honey, testing for pure honey is difficult because bees gather from many different sources.
 This results in a variety of color and flavor due to the individual differences in the insects and sap involved.

 Is honeydew honey better for you?
 Perhaps.
 It is generally higher in minerals and amino acids that floral honey.
 And some believe, it may have higher antibacterial properties due to higher levels of glucose oxidase.